Why do the majority of fossil fuels need to stay underground?

 Arctic sea ice is now declining at a rate of 13% per decade.

 Climate change is the most important environmental challenge facing our world today.
 Arctic sea ice is now declining at a rate of 13% per decade, relative to the 1981 to 2010 average.
-The release of greenhouse gases (GHGs) into the atmosphere, at ever-increasing rates, is pushing global temperatures to elevated levels.
-Worldwide GHG emissions are dominated by carbon dioxide (CO2); the majority of CO2 is released when fossil fuels are burned for human energy use.
-Therefore, any long-term strategy that promotes a low carbon future must reduce energy consumption from carbon-bearing fossil fuels.
+The release of greenhouse gases (GHGs) into the atmosphere at ever-increasing rates pushes global temperatures to elevated levels.
+Worldwide GHG emissions are dominated by carbon dioxide (CO2); most CO2 is released when fossil fuels are burned for human energy use.
+Therefore, any long-term strategy that promotes a low-carbon future must reduce energy consumption from carbon-bearing fossil fuels.

 Climate change threatens people with food and water scarcity, increased flooding, extreme heat, more disease, and economic loss.
 It can also drive human migration.
 Many of these impacts are already felt at the current level of warming, which is about 1.2 °C (2 °F).
 The Intergovernmental Panel on Climate Change (IPCC) projects even greater impacts as warming continues to 1.5 °C and beyond.
 On land, temperatures have risen about twice as fast as the global average.
 Deserts are expanding, while heat waves and wildfires are becoming more common.

 According to NASA – The Causes of Climate Change:

 “Human activities (primarily the burning of fossil fuels) have fundamentally increased the concentration of greenhouse gases in Earth’s atmosphere, warming the planet.
 Natural drivers, without human intervention, would push our planet toward a cooling period.”